Other Exercises

 And William for first-degree murder.

-But you who philosophize disgrace and criticize all fears,
+But you who philosophize disgrace and all fears,

-Take the rag from your face.
+Take the rag your face.

 Now ain't the time for your tears.

-Owns a tobacco farm of six hundred acres
+Owns a of six hundred acres

-With rich wealthy parents who provide and him
+With rich parents who provide and protect him

-to his with a shrug of his shoulders
+Reacted to his with a shrug of his shoulders

 And words and sneering, and his tongue it was snarling,

-In a of minutes on bail was out walking.
+In a matter of on was out walking.

-But you who philosophize disgrace and criticize all fears,
+But you who disgrace and all fears,

-Take the rag away from face.
+Take the rag away your face.

-Hattie Carroll was a maid of the kitchen.
+Carroll was a maid of the kitchen.

-She was fifty-one years old and birth to ten children
+She was fifty-one years old and gave birth to ten children

-Who the and took out the garbage
+Who carried the dishes and took out the garbage

 And never sat once at the head of the table